 In Spring 2018, following my selection as a finalist for the UK Wedding Awards, my piece “Aureole” - seen above - was placed in the top 3 in an international millinery competition judged by the renown royal milliner Rachel Trevor Morgan.
-Whilst in March 2018 two of my contemporary headpieces were selected for inclusion in the international exhibition staged to mark London Hat Week.
+In March 2018, two of my contemporary headpieces were selected for inclusion in the international exhibition staged to mark London Hat Week.
 You can read about the very latest development - my latest big adventurer with Gok Wan - on my news blog.

 I now make to commission, along with staging workshops and master classes in my Northumberland studio, and when I'm not designing couture hat collections in my studio, I love living in beautiful remote North Northumberland, England - along with husband Simon and our son - where we are actively involved in the rural & coastal country life of this beautiful county.